Guide

 Limited company directors at this income level

-For limited company directors with income above £125,140, taking salary up to the Personal Allowance level is no longer possible (the PA is zero).
-The optimal salary/dividend split at this level depends on individual circumstances and should be modelled carefully, ideally with a qualified accountant.
+For directors with income above £125,140, taking salary up to the Personal Allowance level no longer works — the PA is zero.
+The right salary/dividend split at this level depends on your specific numbers and needs careful modelling.

-Key considerations include: corporation tax on company profits (19% or 25%), employer and employee NIC on salary, and the 39.35% personal dividend tax rate.
-At this level there are also significant pension contribution opportunities that can reduce the adjusted net income below £125,140 and restore some or all of the Personal Allowance.
+You need to weigh corporation tax (19% or 25%), employer and employee NIC on salary, and the 39.35% personal dividend rate.
+Pension contributions are worth looking at here — contributing enough to bring adjusted net income below £125,140 can restore some or all of the Personal Allowance and reduce the overall bill.

 2026/27 dividend tax rates